All » Google Meet » Google Meet vs Zoom: An In-Depth Comparison

 Google Meet

-Meet has integration touchpoints with Google Calendar, Gmail, and Chrome.
+Meet has integration touchpoints with Google Calendar, Gmail, Docs, Slides, Sheets, and Chrome.
 Since the app is 100% browser-based, third parties like the publisher of Meet Enhancement Suite can develop add-on functionality in the form of a Chrome extension.

 Google Meet on Nest Hub Max